ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ### Typed Template Haskell

-There are, however, circumstances in one might want to accept user-specfied givens, such as with Typed Template Haskell, where we coul allow representation-polymorphic typed Template Haskell expressions as long as they are monomorphised at the splice site, as in the following example:
+There are, however, circumstances in one might want to accept user-specfied `FixedRuntimeRep` Givens constraints, such as with Typed Template Haskell, where we coul allow representation-polymorphic typed Template Haskell expressions as long as they are monomorphised at the splice site, as in the following example:

 ```haskell
 module Mod1 where